-Tokyo Ski Night: A film event for interacting with the season's start | @ Daikanyama, Tokyo | Saturday, November 15th
+Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

-With the start of the ski season just around the corner in November, the event "Tokyo Ski Night," where you can enjoy music and the latest videos, will be held on Saturday, November 15, 2025, at Daikanyama B1FLAT (Daikanyama, Tokyo).
+With the start of the ski season just around the corner in November, the event "Tokyo Ski Night," where you can enjoy music and the latest videos, will be held on Saturday, November 15, 2025, at Daikanyama B1FLAT (Daikanyama, Tokyo)

-This first-time event will be held in Daikanyama, Tokyo, an area teeming with fashion and culture, creating a space for people looking forward to the upcoming season to gather and interact to celebrate the start of the season.
+This first-time event will be held in Daikanyama, Tokyo, an area teeming with fashion and culture, creating a space for people looking forward to the upcoming season to gather and interact to celebrate the start of the season

 The concept is "Connect.
 Watch.
 And then drop into the snowy mountains for the night."

-Event overview
+Event Overview

-Date and time: Saturday, November 15, 2025
+Date & Time: Saturday, November 15, 2025

 OPEN 18:00 / CLOSE 22:00

-Venue: Daikanyama B1FLAT The House Building B1F, 1-34-17 Ebisu Nishi, Shibuya-ku, Tokyo
+Venue: Daikanyama B1FLAT, The House Building B1F, 1-34-17 Ebisu Nishi, Shibuya-ku, Tokyo

-Price: Advance reservation ¥1,500 / On the day ¥2,000 (includes one drink)
+Price: Advance reservation ¥1,500 / At the door ¥2,000 (includes one drink)

 Organizer: Tokyo Ski Night Executive Committee